We care about the impact we have on the environment and the Lake District - after all, it's where we live and it's our playground too.

 Our BiodiversiTee initiative (more information below) will mean that we will be ordering fewer t-shirts but inevitably we will have some left over at the end of the events.

-These t-shirts are put to good use by CRCL, a charity based in west Cumbria which promotes cultural awareness by arranging exchange trips for children from Tanzania.
+These t-shirts are put to good use by CRCL, a charity based in west Cumbria, which promotes cultural awareness by arranging exchange trips for children from Tanzania.
 When trips to Africa take place, the t-shirts are shipped across with the visitors to be used as team kits for the children playing sport.
+Some tees also go out to Uganda with one of our runners, Martin Tilbury, to support his charity, The Bumba Foundation which provides education opportunities there.

 We also send surplus tees to the Firefighters Charity which helps rehabilitate injured service people.